 50% Agile/Hybrid Questions

-Each practice exam has about 50% questions based on Agile/Hybrid approaches, about 25% on predictive (waterfall), and about 25% that apply to all development approaches.
+Each practice exam has about 50% questions based on Agile/Hybrid approaches, about 25% on predictive (waterfall), and remaining 25% that test behavioral aspects, which apply to all types of projects.

 Question TypeP0P1P2P3P4P5P6Total